travistangvh/ChatGPT-Data-Science-Prompts/README.md

 > Prompt: I want you to act as a data scientist and code for me.
 I have trained a `[model name]`.
 Please write the code to tune the hyperparameters.

 ## 4. Explore Data
 > Prompt: I want you to act as a data scientist and code for me.
 I have a dataset of `[describe dataset]`.
-Please write code for data visualisation and exploration.
+Please write code for data visualization and exploration.

 ## 5. Generate Data
 > Prompt: I want you to act as a fake data generator.
 I need a dataset that has x rows and y columns: `[insert column names]`